-If the accuser changes their mind and no longer wants the defendant to be prosecuted, the prosecutor will likely not drop the charges.
-Additionally, the state can require witnesses to testify with a court order.
+If the accuser changes their mind and no longer wants the defendant to be prosecuted, the prosecutor will likely not drop the stalking charges.
+Additionally, the State can require witnesses to testify with a court order.

-Beckwith DV Law has a proven track record for winning stalking and harassment cases in King, Pierce, Thurston, & Snohomish County, including the courts of Seattle, Bellevue, Everett, Tacoma, and Olympia, Washington.
+Beckwith DV Law fights stalking, harassment, & domestic violence accusations in King, Pierce, Snohomish, Thurston, & Kitsap County, including the courts of Seattle, Bellevue, Everett, Tacoma, & Olympia, Washington.

 You can contact us today for a free consultation.